Magerit

-Magerit is the name of the one of the most powerful supercomputers in Spain.
+Magerit is one of the most powerful supercomputers in Spain.
 It also reached the second best Spanish position in the TOP500 list of supercomputers.

-This computer is installed in CeSViMa, a research center of the Technical University of Madrid.
+It is installed in CeSViMa, a research center of the Technical University of Madrid.

 Magerit was first installed in 2006 and reached the 9th fastest in Europe and the 34th in the world, the second best position of a Spanish supercomputer in the list.
 It also reached the 275th position in the first Green500 list published.
 It is no longer among the TOP500.

 The second version, installed in 2011 reached the 1st position of Spain, 44th of Europe and 136th fastest of the world.
 It also reached the 18th position in the Green500 list.

 Magerit (for *Materit or *Mageterit) is the most ancient recorded name of the current city of Madrid.
-The name comes from the Celtic name of a fortress built on the Manzanares River in the 9th century AD, and means "Place of abundant water".
+The name comes from the Arabic name of a fortress built on the Manzanares River in the 9th century AD, and means "place of abundant water".